NMF-FFB: Non-negative matrix factorization with feedforward-feedback structure

-This section develops the non-negative structural equation model NMF-SEM.
+This section develops the NMF-FFB framework as a non-negative feedforward-feedback factorization model.
 The goal is to enrich the parts-based representation of NMF by imposing a non-negative simultaneous equation system on the coefficient matrix.
-This structural layer induces interpretable direct and feedback effects, and yields an equilibrium mapping analogous to classical input--output (IO) analysis.
+This structural layer induces interpretable direct and feedback effects, and yields an equilibrium mapping that admits an analogy with classical input--output (IO) analysis.